-- 1. Lightweight: High impact on the Gemini CPU when using the built-in TCP stack - 2.
-Responsive: Slow responses when using Windows clients2
+- 1. Lightweight: High impact on the Gemini CPU when using the built-in TCP stack.
+The necessary buffering limits the amount of available sockets. - 2.
+Responsive: The TCP implementation decides how long data is buffered before sending.
+Slow responses when using Windows clients